Menorah lighting returns to Vineland

-VINELAND — Main Street Vineland will join the Jewish Federation of Cumberland, Salem & Gloucester Counties to celebrate Chanukah, the Jewish “Festival of Lights," with a Chanukah menorah lighting— “Chanukah Live” —on the 600 block of Landis Avenue, across from Landis MarketPlace, at 6 p.m.
+VINELAND — Main Street Vineland will join the Jewish Federation of Cumberland, Salem & Gloucester Counties to celebrate Hanukkah with a menorah lighting at 6 p.m.
 Nov.
-28.
+28 in the 600 block of Landis Avenue, across from Landis MarketPlace.

-The lighting of the Chanukiyah (Chanukah menorah) is organized by Jewish Federation, and the ceremony will include music, dancing, holiday refreshments, and fellowship.
-Main Street Vineland has incorporated this Vineland Jewish holiday tradition into its schedule of events for the holiday season.
+The ceremony will include music, dancing, holiday refreshments and fellowship, according to a news release from Main Street Vineland.

-Downtown Vineland's menorah was constructed by Kane Steel, of Millville, in 1994, and has been used at various Vineland locations for Chanukah.
-For the past six years, it has been at the location of the former Precision Watch and Clock building, on the 600 block of Landis Avenue.
+Downtown Vineland's menorah was constructed by Kane Steel, of Millville, in 1994, and has been used at various Vineland locations to mark the eight-night observance.
+For the past six years, it has been at the location of the former Precision Watch and Clock building in the 600 block of Landis.
 The business was owned by the late Leon Zylberman, a Holocaust survivor.

-“Vineland has a rich history of many cultures, with the Jewish culture having deep roots here," Main Street Vineland Executive Director Russell Swanson said.
-"I am happy and proud that we can use occasions like this to honor and recognize the many faiths and cultures that come together at this time of year.
-I hope that people of all faiths and creeds can come together on The Ave for the commemoration of this holiday.”

-This lighting will commemorate the late Rabbi Yisroel Rapoport, of Sons of Jacob Congregation, who aided in the menorah's construction and helped organize “Chanukah Live” outdoor menorah-lighting ceremonies in Vineland for over two decades, until his death earlier this year.
+This lighting will commemorate the late Rabbi Yisroel Rapoport, of Sons of Jacob Congregation, who aided in the menorah's construction and helped organize “Chanukah Live” outdoor menorah-lighting ceremonies in Vineland for over two decades, until his death earlier this year, according to the release.

 Contact Eric Conklin: